Chicago Recognized With Condé Nast Traveler's 2021 Readers' Choice Award "#1 Best Big City In The U.S." For Fifth Consecutive Year!

 This unprecedented recognition as Best Big City in the U.S. solidifies Chicago's reputation as a first-class travel destination among the magazine's discerning readership

 CHICAGO, Oct.
-5, 2021 /PRNewswire/ -- Mayor Lori E. Lightfoot, Choose Chicago and World Business Chicago today announced Condé Nast Traveler recognized Chicago as the #1 Best Big City in the U.S. for the fifth year in a row in the results of its annual Readers' Choice Awards.
+6, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Mayor Lori E. Lightfoot, Choose Chicago and World Business Chicago today announced Condé Nast Traveler recognized Chicago as the #1 Best Big City in the U.S. for the fifth year in a row in the results of its annual Readers' Choice Awards.
 Since 2017, Chicago has ranked number one in this category for its incredible restaurants, interesting and diverse attractions, and welcoming residents.

 "Last year, I said being chosen by Condé Nast four times in a row was truly a testament to rich diversity of our city and an accomplishment unlike any other.
 Now, we've one-upped ourselves," said Chicago Mayor Lori E. Lightfoot.
 "Since 2017, Chicago has rightfully claimed its spot as the Number One Best Big City in the U.S. and I want to thank each of our residents, our world-class restaurants and incredible businesses who continue to represent our city so well.
 I also want to thank the team at Condé Nast Traveler and its readers for honoring Chicago with this award for five straight years, as well as the countless visitors who come to our city year after year to enjoy the endless attractions we have to offer."